moonbitlang/moonbit-course/course7/course_en.md

 ## Loops

 Loops are a way to repeat a block of code multiple times.
 In MoonBit, we can use a `while` loop to do this.
 We start by defining a loop variable, say `i`, and giving it an initial value.
-Then we check a condition—if the condition is true, we execute the commands inside the loop, and then we update the loop variable.
+Then we check the condition defined in the `while` loop.
+If the condition is true, we execute the commands inside the `while` loop's body.
 This process repeats until the condition is no longer true, at which point the loop ends.
+To avoid an infinite loop, we need to update the loop variable inside the loop body.

 ```moonbit
 let mut i = 0